-DOUBLE-CREDIT COURSE; CREDIT RECEIVED FOR BOTH AS English 4 AND AN ADVANCED STUDY HISTORY COURSE
+DOUBLE-CREDIT COURSE; CREDIT RECEIVED FOR BOTH AS English 4 AND two Semesters of AS History

 This interdisciplinary VI Form course, taught jointly by members of the English and History Departments, examines how novelists, poets and historians have wrestled with and made sense of the past, and their own relation to it.
 Structured around a series of case studies at the intersection of literature, history and memory, the course explores the relationship between the documented past (historical primary sources) and the imagined one (literature).
 Students study novels and poems deeply shaped by the social and cultural moments from which they emerged and consider how an understanding of the historical circumstances that produced a work of literature can inform their reading of it.
 They also examine how writers of fiction have used history as source, inspiration and charge.
 Can the imaginative work of literature actually help us more fully understand the “real” past?
 What responsibility does the novelist have to history?
 Students also consider how the construction of a narrative—the storytelling—of a novelist differs from that of a historian.
 What might each learn from the other?

 Case studies and related texts may include the following: